niccokunzmann/somarosa.co.uk/content/about.md

 That dull, desolate sense of existence became my normal.
  I assumed I simply had a natural tendency toward depression — and I carried shame about that, especially in a world that, at the time, didn’t speak openly about mental health.

  The more insecure I felt, the more i would mask - terrified that someone would see the truth under it that i wasn’t.
 There was a moment of abandonment in my early years that marked me deeply.

  A school counsellor suggested I put the painful emotions into a box — to open only on “special occasions.”
-At 7 years old, my Mum’s fiance who i deeply loved, left and i never saw her again.
-My only 2 school friends both moved away within 6 months, and I felt insecure and lonely.
-As a solution to this, a school counsellor suggested that I “Put the memories & emotions that caused pain with it into a box, and when i wanted to i could look at that box at special occasions”

 I thought I had discovered a secret solution:
 If I put all uncomfortable emotions into this imaginary box… why would I ever open it at all?
 So I didn’t open the box.
-And for nearly 2 decades every difficult emotion went inside that box — hidden, locked, suppressed. .
+And for nearly 2 decades every difficult emotion went inside that box — hidden, locked, suppressed.
+For nearly 2 decades...

 By my early twenties, I had created what looked like the perfect life: a brilliant graduate job, amazing colleagues, financial security, a lively social life, a stable home.
 And yet, walking through the vibrant streets of Covent Garden one evening, I felt a deep emptiness in my chest.
 Void.

 How can I have all this in my life… and still feel so empty?
 I realised that the life I had been striving for — career, money, achievements — was never going to fill the void inside me.

 I went travelling on a gap year, which turned into 3 years, on what on the surface i thought was to “see the world” was actually a search for myself, for who i was and where i belonged, which I’d questioned since a child.

-I eventually found that sense of home in an unexpected place: the community of South Wales.
+I eventually found that sense of home in a community in Wales.
  For the first time, my nervous system exhaled.
  Slowly, gently, I began to unravel.

-Then came Ireland.
-In a ruined cathedral, something cracked open in me — suddenly, fiercely, beautifully.
+Then on a Pilgramage in Ireland, in a ruined cathedral, something cracked open in me — suddenly, fiercely, beautifully.
  It was like a lifetime of numbness dissolved in an instant.
  I felt everything.
  All emotions at once.
  All realms at once.

 It felt like a week-long psychedelic initiation without any plant medicine — visions, energies, past-life threads, ancestral insight.

 But returning to daily life after such a sudden rupture… is its own kind of initiation.

 For a year, I cried every day.
 I cried from gratitude — finally able to feel the beauty of life.
  And I cried from grief — for the decades I hadn’t.
  And I cried because the sheer intensity of feeling left me wondering, How do I live with all of this?

 My nervous system oscillated wildly between being in body and total overwhelm.
  I would feel everything — then dissociate.

  My system had learnt this response when I was 17, a physical assault whereby my nervous system could only result to witnessing the terror from above my body.

 Years later, I found i could I dissociate into bliss, into spiritual realms, into the faerie world — a place where sensitivity felt safe and where I longed to stay away from the difficulty of human relating and physical stimulus.

 But while my consciousness floated, my body was left unprotected — energetically vulnerable to entity possession.
  I sought guidance from Shamanic Healers who showed me how to protect my energy field, but still I didn’t understand the impact that disassociation had on my nervous system and thought as long as i energetically protected myself, I could enjoy this “blissful spiritual experience”.

 Slowly, I began to realise that even though the dissociated bliss felt spiritual and beautiful, I wasn’t embodied.
 I had to learn how to stay in my body again, rewiring an entire lifetime of shutdown, dissociation, hyper-sensitivity, and survival state mechanisms.

 The simplest things would overwhelm me: a voice too loud, a car driving past, someone sitting too close, a fabric brushing my skin.
 I would lose sensation.
  Go numb.
  Spin into overthinking.
  Float away.

 So I began the profound work of learning my nervous system — understanding its danger or safety cues, its fears, its patterns.
  Learning my body’s language.
 And as I stopped resisting sensations and emotions…
  I began to soften into them.
 Feeling became a doorway — not a threat.

 Alongside this, I found Tantra, sacred sexuality, and breathwork — and later, orgasmic breathwork.
 These teachings showed me that every emotion — grief, anger, shame, joy — is energy.
  Life force.
  Shakti.

 And when allowed to flow, even the painful emotions can transmute into pleasure.

 My river of life, once dammed and stagnant, began to move again.
  Sometimes it still meets rocks — I am a messy, feeling, human — but then again my system remembers, and allows.

 The more I allow myself to feel, the more aliveness fills my body — and the more pleasure becomes available in every moment.

 This is why I am devoted to this work.

 Because I know what it is like to live disconnected from yourself, from your body, from your pleasure, from your emotions.

  And I know what becomes possible when the river begins to flow again.
 To pleasure through sensation.
 Through your real-time body’s experience.

 This is the journey to Embodied Pleasure.
  To full aliveness.
  To sovereign feminine power.